jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorials_template/tutorials_guidelines.md

 or use it to help you prepare existing content for a tutorial.

 Tutorials are delivered to DevOps Services in HTML5 format and are generated from a Markdown format.
-Prior to delivery, validate the Markdown source of each tutorial for acceptable markup as defined in this template by opening your Markdown file with the **Orion Markdown Viewer**.

 This template provides examples of common constructs used in tutorials.
 Following the guidelines in this template can help you create content that is consistent and converts well to HTML5.